bobbyluig/eclipse/docs/src/tutorial.md

 Are you trying to build a quadruped robot?
 Are you trying to understand code in this repository?
 If you answered yes to either question, you are in the right place.
 This tutorial will provide a comprehensive guide for building a quadruped robot while providing details on how important pieces of code in this repository function and relate to their conceptual counterparts.

+### Goal

+The goal is to design a quadruped robot that looks like a dog.
+A lot of tutorials explain how to build a spider-looking quadruped.
+However, the concepts are exactly the same.
+This tutorial is intended to cover various mathematically and engineering concepts used in constructing the robot.
+It does not teach you how to build a robot step by step, nor should it be seen as such.

 ### Warnings

 This guide is in no way comprehensive.
 I am not accountable for errors in this document.
 Don't let this guide prevent you from thinking of new designs, concepts, and algorithms.
 Remember that I am no expert on this subject.
 Your ideas could very well be better than mine.
 At the same time, don't attempt to reinvent the wheel.
 If something is efficient and works for your purpose, use it.